yasvanthkohli/Mastering-Data-Analysis-with-SQL/README.md

-4. Data Filtering and Aggregation:
+4. Data Filtering and Aggregation

    Data filtering and aggregation techniques are used to extract specific subsets of data and derive meaningful insights from them.
-In this project, the following techniques were applied:
+In this project, the following techniques were applied.
 - Filtering by date: The dataset was filtered based on a specific date range or specific days of the week to focus on sales patterns during certain periods.
 - Filtering by branch or city: The dataset was filtered to analyze sales performance at specific branches or cities.
 -	Aggregating sales data: Various aggregation functions, such as SUM, COUNT, AVERAGE, and MAX, were applied to calculate key metrics like total sales, average unit price, total tax, and gross income.